mintchaos/django_inlines/README.rst

 ``arguments`` `optional`

   Any number of key=value pairs are allowed at the end of an inline.
-These are pass directly to the template as context vars.
+These are passed directly to the template as context vars.
   ``{{ youtube:hd <videourl> width=400 height=200 }}``